Start Learning Bo-Shurikenjutsu from the Comfort of your Home.

 Dr. Chris de Feijter, Branch Chief

 Meifu Shinkage-ryū (MSR) is a modern Japanese Martial Art.
 The techniques taught are part of an almost forgotten skill-set, going back to some of the warrior arts of the samurai and ninja of ancient Japan.
 If you always wanted to learn how to throw the Japanese throwing nail, you have come to the right address.

-In early Fall of 2014, a group of dedicated Budoka thought of the idea of establishing a Meifu Shinkage Ryu group in Saskatchewan Canada.
-Shortly after, Dr. Chris de Feijter invited Otsuka-Sensei to teach the first Meifu Shinkage Ryu Seminar in Canada in March 2015.
+In late summer of 2014, I thought of the idea of establishing a Meifu Shinkage Ryu group in Saskatchewan Canada.
+After about 5 months of hard learning, I invited Otsuka-Sensei to teach the first Meifu Shinkage Ryu Seminar in Canada in March 2015.
 During the following years, seminars occurred in Saskatchewan and Manitoba.
-For 2018, the first MSR Alberta seminar is scheduled for February 20 & 21, in Calgary.
+The first MSR Alberta seminar was held on February 20 & 21, 2018, in Calgary.

 Join our groups of dedicated enthusiasts and become part of the Meifu Shinkage Ryu family in Canada.
 Our members are in Saskatchewan, Alberta, Ontario, Prince Edward Island, Nova Scotia and even Seattle (USA).
 We would love to work with you!